tanjoshua/ecommerce-backend/README.md

 # Learning objectives met

-1. Utilize the Model View Controller (MVC) design pattern
+1. Using the Model View Controller (MVC) design pattern
-2. Use middleware functions in express and understand how they work
+2. Using middleware functions in express and understand how they work
-3. Use routers and controllers to handle requests and send responses
+3. Using routers and controllers to handle requests and send responses
-4. Use body parser middleware to extract body from post requests
+4. Using body parser middleware to extract body from post requests
-5. Use ejs as a template engine to return html pages
+5. Using ejs as a template engine to return html pages
-6. Retrieve dynamic parameters from route
+6. Extracting dynamic parameters from route
 7. Setting and handling query parameters for get requests
+8. Connection to a SQL database (MySQL)